gami34/ci-cd/README.md

-# koa-template
+# Linting and ci files-template

-Koa boilerplate template for create-koa-application.
+nodejs boilerplate template for creating linting and continous development.